FilippTrigub/Agentic-RAG-with-Docling/README.md

 - The vector store needs be moved to a self/cloud hosted vector database, f.e.
 Qdrant.
 - The rag tool needs to make use of a connector to the vector db.
+- should the app be deployed as API, the implementation needs to handle concurrent requests and thus needs to be async
+- lastly, the API can be deployed as a container and set to scale based on the number of requests or resource usage, or alternatively the processes can be executed completely serverless via lambda

 Additional scaling considerations: